FreyavanApeldoorn/DSE-26/README.md

 ## Testing
 There are three pytest files set up in DetailedDesign.
 One for unit tests, one for subsystem tests and one for system tests.
 Not that all test functions should begin with the word test, as otherwise pytest will not recognise them, and that would be sad.

+If you want to set up pytest, either click the chemistry bottle at the left size of the screen, or do cntrl + shift + P and click Python:Configure Tests.
+Select Pytest and the DetailedDesign.

 ## __main__
 There is a file called __main__.py, this is the part where the final code is executed.
 The naming convention means that if you type 'python DetailedDesign' in your terminal, it executes this file.
 There should be no functions in this file, only function calls.